Brennall/HFH-SRD/Chapter01.md

-# The Adventurer Conqueror King system
+# The Adventurer Conqueror King System

 ### Rules for Roleplaying in a World of Swords, Sorcery, and Strongholds